Wandern/testdriven-prod/README.md

 ** Unknown automationss
 - Sphynx/readthedocs documentation/automation
 - Add Documentation for setting up the template/project with Travis CI
+- Staging ENvironment needed to keep Travis working as expected.

 In terms of workflow, for now, while the project structure is still somewhat simple, we'll: